-The New Hampshire Department of Energy (ENERGY) operates the Weatherization Program with grants from the US Department of Energy (DOE) and the US Department of Health and Human Services.
-ENERGY subcontracts with New Hampshire's Community Action Agencies (CAAs), which are responsible for operating and delivering weatherization services at the local level.
+The New Hampshire Department of Energy operates the Weatherization Program with grants from the US Department of Energy and the US Department of Health and Human Services.
+NH Department of Energy subcontracts with New Hampshire's Community Action Agencies, which are responsible for operating and delivering weatherization services at the local level.

-ENERGY, whenever possible, collaborates with the electric and natural gas utilities' energy efficiency programs to enhance the weatherization services provided to low-income households in New Hampshire.
-See Energy Efficiency Rebates and Incentives for more information about the utility-sponsored programs - note that these programs are available to everyone, so they are a resource even if you are not eligible for WAP.
+NH Department of Energy, whenever possible, collaborates with the electric and natural gas utilities' energy efficiency programs to enhance the weatherization services provided to low-income households in New Hampshire.
+See Energy Efficiency Rebates and Incentives for more information about the utility-sponsored programs - note that these programs are available to everyone, so they are a resource even if you are not eligible for the WAP.

 How to Apply

-- The audit includes diagnostic testing, which is performed by an ENERGY or Building Performance Institute (BPI)-certified energy auditor and will help determine if the building qualifies for weatherization.
+- The audit includes diagnostic testing, which is performed by a Department of Energy or Building Performance Institute certified energy auditor and will help determine if the building qualifies for weatherization.

 If the building is determined as qualified, the energy auditor will then develop an energy audit report that will identify all cost effective energy saving improvements.
 From this list, qualified improvements will be installed based on order of highest savings.